This post may contain affiliate links.

 What North Americans call vanilla frosting is technically “Vanilla American buttercream” to professional bakers.
 So frosting is a kind of buttercream.

 However, vanilla buttercream may also refer to the more complex Swiss, Italian, or French buttercream, which require making a meringue of egg whites and/or cooking a sugar syrup before whipping in butter.
 Bottom line?
 When you hear “Vanilla frosting”, you are talking about a type of buttercream.
 When you hear “Vanilla buttercream”, you might not be dealing with the basic vanilla frosting you expect.

 What I adore about this recipe is that it has the fluffy, satiny, not-too-sweet allure af a fancy schmancy meringue buttercream, but with the simplicity and ease of an American vanilla frosting recipe.

-What is Vanilla Buttercream Made of?
+What is Vanilla Icing Made of?
+Gather Your Ingredients

 This fluffy vanilla frosting starts with a basic American buttercream, meaning a few simple ingredients: unsalted butter, confectioners’ sugar (a.k.a. icing sugar or powdered sugar), vanilla extract (or vanilla bean paste) and a splash of milk or cream.

 What’s makes it stand out as the best vanilla buttercream for both flavor and texture is the ingredient ratio (more butter, less sugar).
 Here’s what you need.